 Our closing fees are very reasonable.
 Your total closing costs depend on various conditions.
 For example, if you are using a lender, you will have their closing fees included on your settlement statement.
 Our fees include the Settlement Fee, Title Search Examination, Document Preparation, Administration Fee, Courier Fee, fee for Lender’s Title Insurance and/or Owner’s Title Insurance if required or requested.
 Please contact our office for a quote of fees for your particular situation.

 We can do what is called a “mail away” settlement.
 As long as your lender agrees, we can express mail your loan documents for you to sign in front of a notary.
 We include an express envelope so all you have to do is drop the package in the box once the documents have been signed and notarized.
 The same goes if you are the Seller.
 Although we always advise that you be here for settlement, sometimes life has a different schedule.
 You can have your settlement even if you’re out of the country!

-D. Stephen Parsons, P.A. would be happy to schedule your settlement on a Saturday.
+Parsons & Robinson, P.A. would be happy to schedule your settlement on a Saturday.
 We are one of the few law firms in Sussex County that conducts Saturday settlements.